medavox/distribackup/docs/file chunk addressing.md

 chunksize (default: 256KB) is defined by the amount of data the slowest upload rate (in the likely network context: 4G, dialup, broadband, fibre, LAN, Gigabit) can send in 1 second.

-It is static for each archive collection.
+It is immutable for each archive collection.

 Each file entry consists of the following:

 * path and file name
 * size
 * simple (scalable algo) whole-file hash
-* hash of each chunk we know the file has, from the above algorithm
+* one hash for each chunk we know the file has, from the above algorithm